CTVA

 desire to help was misguided and ended in tragedy (4.17 "Men With Guns").

-But from "the start of a man's life" we watch a "liar and a cheat" and a boy
+But from "the start of a man's life" we watch a "liar and a cheat" and

 who's "no hand, that's for sure" become the honest (feeling the gold was